shivprab384/Photography-Gallery/README.md

 My goal with this project was to create a simple, meaningful way to document and share my experiences and hopefully inspire others to explore and capture the world around them too.
-I wanted to put my HTML, CSS and Javascript skills to the test by combining it with of my passions
+I wanted to put my HTML, CSS and Javascript skills to the test by combining it with some of my interests

 Whether you're a fellow traveler, a photography enthusiast, or simply someone curious about new places, I hope this project brings value and sparks your curiosity.